Sage-Bionetworks/synapsePythonClient/docs/getting_started/basics.rst

 More Information
 ================

 For more information see the `Synapse User Guide <https://docs.synapse.org/articles/>`_.
-These Python API docs are browsable online at `https://python-docs.synapse.org/ <https://python-docs.synapse.org/>`_.
+More detailed Python API docs are available under the pages in "PYTHON API".

 Getting Updates
 ===============